ChaCha20-Poly-1305/mihomo-mac-tun-guide/README.md

 ```
 If you **don't** set system DNS to 127.0.0.1, two things may occur: all queries will go through local DNS unconditionally (if it's obtained with DHCP), or some queries will bypass Mihomo (if you already have different DNS specified there).
 If you don't run Mihomo as root, TUN mode will not work properly.

-You can write a bash script with `networksetup` commands (or ask an AI to do it for you) to handle it automatically.
+You can write a bash script with `networksetup` commands or use my [CLI wrapper](https://github.com/ChaCha20-Poly-1305/mihomo-ctl-mac) to handle it in a cleaner way.